RA-CompSci/MountainCarDataSet/README.md

 ## Acknowledgments

-This implementation is based on the OpenAI Gym Mountain Car environment and builds upon reinforcement learning principles from Sutton and Barto's "Reinforcement Learning: An Introduction."
+This material is based upon work supported by the National Science Foundation under Award No. OIA-1946391.